matheusbloize/netflix-clone/README.md

 # netflix-clone
-Following a tutorial class to clone netflix
+Followed a tutorial class with the aim of creating a netflix clone, I tried to add new things like pop ups but still no success